Wheel Strategy vs. Covered Call ETFs (QYLD, XYLD, JEPI): DIY or Outsource?

 Covered call ETFs promise effortless options income.
 But the yields they advertise hide a painful truth about NAV erosion.
 Here is exactly what you are paying for convenience, and when it is worth it.

-Covered call ETFs hold a basket of stocks (or replicate an index) and systematically sell call options against those holdings.
-The premium collected is distributed to shareholders as monthly income.
-The mechanics vary by fund:
+These ETFs hold a basket of stocks and sell call options against them.
+The premium gets distributed to you as monthly income.
+Simple enough.
+But the mechanics vary a lot by fund:

 - QYLD writes at-the-money (ATM) monthly calls on the Nasdaq 100.
 This maximizes premium income but sacrifices nearly all upside participation.